-Requirements for the NV Index are defined in the TCG PC Client Platform TPM Profile for TPM 2.0 Systems Version 1.06. <cross reference>
+Requirements for the NV Index are defined in the TCG PC Client Platform TPM Profile for TPM 2.0 Systems Version 1.06.

-Entities that SHOULD be measured in the NV_EXTEND_INDEX_FOR_DYNAMIC.
+Entities that SHOULD be measured in the NV EXTEND INDEX FOR DYNAMIC.

-- Platform Firmware SHOULD extend the nonces used by platform firmware (SPDM challenger) and by the device (SPDM responder) that support SPDM "CHALLENGE" and "GET_MEASUREMENT" functionality if platform firmware sends these commands.
-See Sections 10.4.5.3.310.2.7 DEVICE_SECURITY_EVENT_DATA Structure.
-Note: This measurement may be made mandatory in a future revision of this specification. - a.
+- 1. Platform Firmware SHOULD extend the nonces used by platform firmware (SPDM challenger) and by the device (SPDM responder) that support SPDM "CHALLENGE" and "GET_MEASUREMENT" functionality if platform firmware sends these commands.
+See Sections 10.4.5.4.3 - NV_INDEX_DYNAMIC_EVENT_LOG_DATA and 10.2.7 DEVICE_SECURITY_EVENT_DATA Structure. - Note: This measurement may be made mandatory in a future revision of this specification. - a.
 If measured, platform firmware SHALL set the TCG_PCR_EVENT2.pcrIndex to NV_EXTEND_INDEX_FOR_DYNAMIC handle. - b.
 Platform firmware SHALL set the TCG_PCR_EVENT2.eventType to EV_NO_ACTION. - c.
 Platform firmware SHALL set the TCG_PCR_EVENT2.digests to the digest of TCG_PCR_EVENT2.event according to the TPM PCR banks HashAlg instead of NV Index nameAlg.
-The whole digests SHALL be extended to NV_EXTEND_INDEX_FOR_DYNAMIC as data blob.Platform Firmware SHALL set the TCG_PCR_EVENT2.event to NV_INDEX_DYNAMIC_DATA with signature "NvIndexDynamic".
+The whole digests SHALL be extended to NV_EXTEND_INDEX_FOR_DYNAMIC as data blob.Platform Firmware SHALL set the TCG_PCR_EVENT2.event to NV_INDEX_DYNAMIC_EVENT_LOG_DATA with signature "NvIndexDynamic".

-Entities that SHALL NOT be measured in the NV_EXTEND_INDEX_FOR_DYNAMIC for dynamic data.
+Entities that SHALL NOT be measured in the NV EXTEND INDEX FOR DYNAMIC for dynamic data.